dynamiccreator/aliwa-mobile/README.md

 # aliwa
-A light wallet for the ALIAS cryptocurrency  - https://alias.cash/
+A light wallet for the [ALIAS](https://alias.cash/) cryptocurrency.

 ## Donations
 Help completing the Alias Light wallet: Donate with ALIAS!